cedricwalter/cedricwalter.github.io/content/posts/Hobbies/flight-simulator-xplane.md

 # Head Tracking

 # Head Tracking using a cheap webcam with OpenTrack

+Choose a webcam with qt least 60fps.

+* Logitech Brio 500 60fps or
-Logitech C920S Pro HD Webcam – A solid 1080p webcam known for consistent performance; widely used in OpenTrack setups. https://github.com/opentrack/opentrack
+* Logitech C920S Pro HD Webcam 30 fps – A solid 1080p webcam known for consistent performance; widely used in OpenTrack setups. https://github.com/opentrack/opentrack

+{{< youtube 6cvWn2Oy0CA >}}

 # Head Tracking using an iPhone with AITrack (Face Tracking) + iPhone Camera
 You can run AITrack (a separate app that uses your phone camera for head tracking) and feed its data into OpenTrack on your PC.